-2. Changes in non-interest assumptions regarding the calculation of the adequacy of long-term care reserves Further to that stated in Note 3(D)(1)(D) to the annual financial statements regarding the liability adequacy test (LAT), the future cash flow discounting from insurance contracts is based on relevant actuarial studies.
-During the three month period ended June 30, 2018, the company updated the actuarial assumptions which are used to calculate the reserve of long-term care policyholders.
+2. Changes in non-interest assumptions regarding the calculation of the adequacy of long-term care reserves

+Further to that stated in Note 3(D)(1)(D) to the periodic report for 2017 regarding the liability adequacy test (LAT), the expected discounted future cash flow from insurance contracts is based on relevant actuarial studies.
+During the reporting period, the Company updated the actuarial assumptions which are used to calculate the reserve for long-term care policyholders.
 This update was mostly offset by the interest rate increase, with no corresponding effect last year.

-Changes in estimates with respect to the calculation of outstanding claims in non-life insurance Discount rate for National Insurance annuities
+3. Changes in estimates with respect to the calculation of outstanding claims in non-life insurance

+Discount rate for National Insurance annuities

-Further to that stated in Note 39(e)(e2)(4)(f) to the annual financial statements, the company reduced the insurance liabilities in the six and three month periods ended on the reporting date, in the compulsory motor and liabilities branches, in the amount of approximately NIS 49 and 22 million on retention before tax (approximately NIS 31 and 16 million after tax).
-In the corresponding period last year, the company increased insurance liabilities in the amount of approximately NIS 29 million and NIS 23 million on retention before tax (approximately NIS 19 million and NIS 15 million on retention after tax), and a total of approximately NIS 78 million on retention (approximately NIS 51 million after tax) in all of 2017.
+Further to that stated in Note 39(E)(E2)(4)(F) to the annual financial statements, the Company reduced the insurance liabilities during the nine month period ended on the reporting date, in the compulsory motor and liabilities branches, in the amount of approximately NIS 28 million, and increased during the three month period in the amount of approximately NIS 21 million on retention before tax (approximately NIS 13 and 18 million after tax).
+In the corresponding period last year, the Company increased insurance liabilities in the amount of approximately NIS 96 million and NIS 67 million on retention before tax (approximately NIS 62 million and NIS 44 million on retention after tax), and a total of approximately NIS 78 million on retention (approximately NIS 51 million after tax) in all of 2017.